 - you cannot get a DRO if you have more than £50 ‘spare’ income each month that you could pay towards your debts;

 - you cannot get a DRO unless the total value of your assets is less than £1,000.

-In a DRO, if you get some extra money or your income increases this may take you over these limits.
-In these cases the Official Receiver will decide if your DRO should continue or if it will be revoked.
+If you get some extra money or your income increases this may take you over these limits.
+In these cases the Official Receiver will decide if your DRO should continue or if it will be revoked – that is the legal word for cancelling your DRO.
 The Insolvency Service says:

 the decision to revoke following a change of circumstances is no longer being so strictly applied, with revocation now only occurring if the creditors could be expected to benefit if the DRO was revoked.